Forest Technology (A.A.S.)

 Thompson School students measuring trees in College Woods

 The applied forest technology program is no longer accepting new students.
-We encourage students interested sustainable management of forests to consider our interdisciplinary forestry degree program.
+We encourage students interested in sustainable management of forests to consider our interdisciplinary forestry degree program.

 WHAT IS FOREST TECHNOLOGY